The Tribe (2014 film)

-The Tribe won the Nespresso Grand Prize, as well as the France 4 Visionary Award, and the Gan Foundation Support for Distribution Award in the International Critics' Week at the 2014 Cannes Film Festival.
+The Tribe won the Nespresso Grand Prize, as well as the France 4 Visionary Award, and the Gan Foundation Support for Distribution Award in the Critics' Week at the 2014 Cannes Film Festival.

 Considered the frontrunner to represent Ukraine for the Academy Award for Best Foreign Language Film at the 87th Academy Awards, there was controversy over alleged conflict of interest during the voting process after the drama The Guide was chosen instead.

 Plot

 A teenage boy, Serhiy, arrives at a boarding school for the deaf.
 There he tries to find his place in the hierarchy of the academic community, which operates like a Gang ruled by the King of the group.
 Their squad participates in acts of violence, robbery, sex and prostitution.
 When one of the boys who helps in pimping two girls from the school gets crushed by a truck, Serhiy takes his place.
 He falls in love with one of the girls, Anya, whom he impregnates.
 Serhiy finds a purse on a train which he steals, giving the money to Anya for a makeshift abortion.
 Some time later, Serhiy follows one of the teachers home, knocks him unconscious, and robs him, giving the substantial sum to Anya and then raping her.
 One of the gangmasters prepare to send the two girls to Italy, but Serhiy ruins Anya's passport and is eventually beaten by King and his gang.
 Serhiy later retaliates by crushing their heads with their nightstands in their sleep.